Ivan Golunov: Release

 On 11 June 2019, the non-profit Anti-Corruption Foundation published an investigation that linked alleged masterminds behind Golunov's persecution to officials in the Russian Federal Security Service (FSB), including its Moscow office chief.
 On the same day, Golunov was released and cleared of all charges.
 Almost simultaneously, Oyub Titiev, a Russian human-rights activist arrested in 2018, was released by another Russian court.

 Notwithstanding Golunov's release, a planned but unauthorized rally was held in Moscow in support of him on 12 June.
 Protesters called to punish those involved in the fabrication of criminal cases.
 Officers in riot gear attacked protesters.
 Hundreds of people were detained, including political activist Alexei Navalny and a member of staff from the German magazine Der Spiegel, as well as many Russian journalists.

 Subsequent investigation

 About six months after Golunov's release, five ex-police officers were charged over fabrication of his case.
 On May 21, 2021 the five former officers were sentenced from 5 to 12 years in prison.
 Additionally the court ordered each of them to pay Golunov $13,600 (or 1 million rubles at the time).
 Meduza outlet where Golunov is working expressed skepticism over the officer's sentence: it believes that justice didn't reach those who have originally masterminded the crime.

+In July 2023, Golunov said that the Ministry of Internal Affairs had paid him 1.5 million rubles in damages following a ruling by the Moscow City Court in December 2022.